TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 SHOP NOW Show off your #AllAtJCP styleView GalleryMedia Gallery5 of 40 total items loaded in Media GalleryFollow @jcpenney SHOP THE LOCAL LOOKJCPenney is teaming up with fashion and lifestyle influencers to bring you a curatedselection of their top picks.
 Check back everymonth to see new styles.JOIN IN THE FUN
-The Countdown to Christmas in on!\*All electronics &. toys excluded from coupons.Recommended for You
+Countdown to Christmas is on!\*All electronics &. toys excluded from coupons.Recommended for You

-*   $254 - $1699after couponwas $6 - $48 Home Expressions Solid or Stripe Bath Towel Collection(381)
+*   $254 - $1699after couponwas $6 - $48 Home Expressions Solid or Stripe Bath Towel Collection(383)
-*   $2549after couponwas $80 Arizona Womens Denver Wide Calf Block Heel Riding Boots(26)
+*   $2549after couponwas $80 Arizona Womens Denver Wide Calf Block Heel Riding Boots(27)
-*   $2549after couponwas $80 Arizona Womens Dino Riding Boots Block Heel(24)
+*   $2549after couponwas $80 Arizona Womens Dino Riding Boots Block Heel(26)
-*   $2549after couponwas $80 Arizona Womens Denver Block Heel Riding Boots(21)
+*   $2549after couponwas $80 Arizona Womens Denver Block Heel Riding Boots(22)
-*   $1104after couponwas $30 St. John's Bay Super Soft Mens Long Sleeve Flannel Shirt(95)
+*   $2549after couponwas $80 Arizona Womens Kasper Flat Heel Slouch Boots(31)
-*   $2549after couponwas $80 Arizona Womens Susie Booties(9)
+*   $1104after couponwas $32 St. John's Bay Womens Crew Neck Long Sleeve Pullover Sweater(59)

 Shop and Save at JCPenney